Jelena Karleuša: 1995–2003: Career beginnings and initial success

 At the age of 16, Karleuša made her recording debut with the album Ogledalce, released on 24 April 1995 by Diskos.
-In 2019, she revealed that Dragana Mirković helped her to finance its recording.
+In 2019, she revealed that Serbian pop-folk singer Dragana Mirković helped her to finance its recording.
 Her sophomore album, Ženite se, momci, was released the following year by PGP-RTS.
 It was followed by Veštice, vile (1997) and Jelena (1998), released through Zabava Miliona (ZaM).
-On these records Karleuša began working with lyricist Marina Tucaković, who wrote some of her best-known songs.
-On 23 December 1999, she released her only album for Grand Production, entitled Gili, gili.
+On these records Karleuša began working with prolific lyricist Marina Tucaković, who wrote some of her best-known songs.
+On 23 December 1999, she released her only album with Lepa Brena's label Grand Production, entitled Gili, gili.

 Her sixth studio album, Za svoje godine, was released in January 2001 through Best Records.
-Subsequently, on 20 December the following year, Samo za tvoje oči was released by BK Sound.
+On 20 December 2002, Samo za tvoje oči was released by BK Sound.
 The album was produced by Phoebus in collaboration with Greek label Heaven Music.
 Karleuša also signed a four-year contract with Heaven Music.

 2004–2013: Magija, JK Revolution, Diva and major concerts

-In February 2004, Karleuša competed in the Serbian national selection for the Eurovision Song Contest, called Beovizija, with the song "Moli me".
+In February 2004, Karleuša competed in the Serbian national selection for the Eurovision Song Contest, then called Beovizija, with the song "Moli me".
 She finished in 11th place and thus failed to qualify to the final.
 Following her performance on Beovizija, Karleuša allegedly got banned from Radio Television of Serbia by its director, Aleksandar Tijanić.
 According to Karleuša, the reason behind this decision was due to the fact that her appearance and music were deemed "inappropriate" by Tijanić.
 She would not feature on the channel until March 2017, when she was a guest on a talk show about fashion.
 On 22 February 2005, Karleuša released her first album under City Records, titled Magija.
 Her following album, JK Revolution, was released on 7 February 2008.
-It sold in 280,000 units.
+It sold 280,000 units.